jason-fox/dita-bootstrap.react/README.md

 The AST includes support for:
 - `<document-title/>` — automatically inserts the title of the document set.
-- `role="search"` — intercepted by the frontend to render live client-side search.
+- `role="search"` — intercepted by the renderer to render live client-side search.
-- `role="theme-toggle"` — intercepted by the frontend to render the dark mode toggle button.
+- `role="theme-toggle"` — intercepted by the renderer to render the dark mode toggle button.

 ### Overriding Favicons & Icons
-- **Frontend Portal (`frontend/`)**: Replace `frontend/public/favicon.svg` or `frontend/app/icon.svg` with your custom SVG icon file.
+- **Renderer Portal (`renderer/`)**: Replace `renderer/public/favicon.svg` or `renderer/app/icon.svg` with your custom SVG icon file.
 - **Chatbot Client (`mcp-client/`)**: Replace `mcp-client/public/favicon.svg` with your custom SVG icon file.

 ## License